decisionhub/documentation/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Creating a page

+---

+sidebar_label: 'Hi!' //Title in the sidebar - by default uses the first line in the file if not set
+sidebar_position: 3 //Ordering in the sidebar
+id: my-doc-id //Unique ID
+title: My document title
+description: My document description
+slug: /my-custom-url //Custom URL - by default uses the file name

+---